hironate/shorty/readme.md

 ### Live Site

-You can go to dyr.ec (http://shorty.codingmonk.tech) to see how your URL Shortner will look like.
+You can go to Shorty (http://shorty.codingmonk.tech) to see how your URL Shortner will look like.

 #### Versioning